madalynbartman/argo/README.md

 # argo

-The gke directory holds my most recent project to deployt a Google Kubernetes Engine (GKE) with Terraform Cloud.
+The gke directory holds my most recent project to deploy a Google Kubernetes Engine (GKE) using Terraform Cloud.

 The hands_on_guide directory holds install instructions and general notes.